wolfSSL/documentation/wolfBoot/src/chapter06.md

 echo -n "0123456789abcdef0123456789abcdef0123456789ab" > enc_key.der
 ```

-The `sign.py` script can now be invoked to produce a signed+encrypted image, by using the extra argument `--encrypt` followed by the
+The `sign` tool can now be invoked to produce a signed+encrypted image, by using the extra argument `--encrypt` followed by the
 secret file:

 ```